MSOE-CPE2600/vector-lab-turney-guamangio/README.md

 Vector Calculator Update 3 for GIT

-This program is a upgrade to our Lab 5 and
+This program is a upgrade to our Lab 5 and have added the function to read and save the vectors you make in the lab to a .csv file.

 To build the program you would need to make the files using 'make' and to clear them you need to use 'make clean'.
 You can also use gcc -o "what you want to name it" main.c Vector.c